 For more information about this training course please refer to the leaflet.

-On request, DNV can also provide in-company training (content, location and duration can be adapted to you specific wishes).
+This course is only availalbe upon request as in-company training (content, location and duration can be adapted to you specific wishes).
 Please contact us for more information.

 - HVDC system technology